+Joint honours students who combine history and languages are particularly sought after in business and by government departments.
+Acquiring a language makes students more employable.
+Hundreds of companies in the UK and abroad are desperate for language graduates -English is not universally spoken, the boundaries of Europe are constantly expanding, and business grinds to a halt without linguists.
 History has a reputation as a serious and respected discipline, which develops an understanding of the modern world and valuable research, analytical and communication skills, making history graduates very attractive to employers.
 Queen Mary History graduates often find employment in areas such as business, education, finance, government and the media.
 Others continue their studies at postgraduate level, or pursue more directly related careers as academic historians, librarians, archivists or history teachers.
 Graduates have found work for organisations as diverse as BP, BBC, Mansion House Consulting and Investec.

-Comparative Literature graduates are likely to be attracted to fields like the media and PR, where a broad interest in culture will provide an invaluable background.
-Writing skills are useful in journalism, advertising, marketing and a range of other high-profile professions.
-You could also go into professions such as law (by taking the one year conversion course) or teaching, education, publishing and broadcast media.
-The skills that students on these programmes acquire are highly transferable to the professional market place.

-Graduates of the programme can expect to have developed:

-communication skills, as students are challenged to express themselves in both speech and writing; presentation skills, as students are asked to introduce seminars, make points clearly and effectively, maintain discussion, and field questions;

-reading skills, using a range of approaches to tackle different kinds of texts; analytical abilities, as students respond to a assess their underlying agendas and meanings;

-writing abilities, through preparing a range of assignments (including reports, learning journals, and research essays); research skills, locating, sifting and interpreting a range of sources (from printed books to electronic journals);

-time management skills and the ability to work under pressure, as students organise and fulfill extensive reading commitments and written assessments;

-team-working skills, as students participate with peers in seminars and group research presentations;

-communication skills, as students are challenged to express themselves both in speech and writing;

-presentations skills, as students are asked to introduce seminars, make points clearly and effectively, maintain discussion, and field questions;

-Every year the School sees a number of students progress to take higher degrees, both at Queen Mary and elsewhere.
+Graduates of the programme can expect to have developed: communication skills, as students are challenged to express themselves in both speech and writing; presentation skills, as students are asked to introduce seminars, make points clearly and effectively, maintain discussion, and field questions; be culturally adaptable from study time abroad reading skills, using a range of approaches to tackle different kinds of texts; analytical abilities, as students respond to a assess their underlying agendas and meanings; writing abilities, through preparing a range of assignments (including reports, learning journals, and research essays); research skills, locating, sifting and interpreting a range of sources (from printed books to electronic journals); time management skills and the ability to work under pressure, as students organise and fulfill extensive reading commitments and written assessments; team-working skills, as students participate with peers in seminars and group research presentations; communication skills, as students are challenged to express themselves both in speech and writing; presentations skills, as students are asked to introduce seminars, make points clearly and effectively, maintain discussion, and field questions; Every year the School sees a number of students progress to take higher degrees, both at Queen Mary and elsewhere.